How Long Does Laundry Detergent Last?

 By opting for transparent detergents, consumers can make more informed choices, contributing to better safety and sustainability in household cleaning practices.
 Always check labels for detailed ingredient lists and look for certifications or third-party testing that further ensure product reliability and safety.

-Tangie Co’s Zero-Waste Laundry Concentrate is an eco-friendly laundry product designed to reduce waste and minimize environmental impact.
+Tangie’s Zero-Waste Laundry Bar concentrate is an eco-friendly laundry product designed to reduce waste and minimize environmental impact.
 Ultimately, it’s an easy exchange that reduces waste, safeguards waterways, and ensures your laundry stays fresh and spotless!

 Make the switch to a zero-waste lifestyle this year! and reduce the plastic waste that comes from using plastic container-based laundry detergents.